-All E63 AMGs utilize a seven-speed "MCT" automatic transmission that ditches a conventional torque converter for a wet clutch pack that makes shifts quick and smooth, even at low speeds (something that cannot be said of competitors' dual clutch automatics).
-It features rev-matched downshifts and an "eco mode" that engages the stop/start system, which switches off the engine at idle to save fuel.
+The E63 comes with a seven-speed MCT automatic transmission that ditches a conventional torque converter for a wet clutch pack in order to make shifts quick and smooth, even at low speeds (something that cannot be said of competitors' dual clutch automatics).
+It features rev-matched downshifts and an eco mode that engages the stop/start system, which switches off the engine at idle to save fuel.

 The gearbox sends power to all four wheels via a performance-tuned version of Mercedes' 4MATIC all-wheel-drive system.
 The benefits of 4MATIC compared to the old rear-drive setup are numerous - it puts the sedan's massive power to the pavement more effectively, is four-season-friendly and, with a 33/67 front/rear output split under normal driving conditions, maintains enjoyable rear-drive-like dynamics.

-A limited-slip rear diff - optional on the normal sedan and standard on the S-Model - further optimizes traction, while the stability control system of all E63 AMG 4MATICs can be set to provide rear brake-based torque vectoring to minimize understeer.
+A limited-slip rear differential further optimizes traction, while the stability control system can be set to provide rear brake-based torque vectoring in order to minimize understeer.

 Helping to keep things under control when the road gets curvy is the AMG RIDE CONTROL sports suspension that features a specially designed front axle with a 1.9-inch increase in track width relative to the normal E-Class, in addition to independent wheel carriers for increased negative camber at the front to improve grip during performance driving.